qixils/minecraft-randomiser/README.md

-# Minecraft Randomiser
+# Minecraft Randomizer

-This is a set of programs to randomise data about Minecraft.

-Requires Python 3.6+ to run. (~~Experimental compiled builds are avaiable from the releases tab.~~ These are extra broken right now, please use Python to run.)
+This software allows ranomizing most aspects of the game that can be modified through vanilla.
+Textures, sounds, shaders, languages, fonts, recipes, loot tables, advancements, and more can be randomized.
+The data pack randomizer works on 1.13-1.14 and the resource pack randomizer works on 1.13+.
+A handy GUI is available to use and requires the pyqt5 package to run.

+This software requires Python 3.6+ to run.

 ## `resource_randomiser.py`